saidlagauit/E-Commerce/README.md

 ## Credits

-- The website design and development were done by [Said Lagauit].
+- The website design and development were done by Said Lagauit.
 - Special thanks to the open-source community for providing the libraries and tools used in this project.

 ## Contact